Friday, February 26, 2010

 Thursday, February 18, 2010

-role of parents in child's education - मातृपितृकृताभ्यासो
+Role of parents in child's education - मातृपितृकृताभ्यासो

-the child taught by mother and father becomes qualified.
+The child taught by mother and father becomes qualified.

-the child doesn't become learned just by being born.
+The child doesn't become learned just by being born.

 mAtRi-pitRi-kRitAbhyAso guNitAm_eti bAlakaH |